sav-che/TL-2/Authors/Ducellier, François Charles {std. F. Ducell.}.md

-> [!cite] BHL link: this entry starts at [page 125](https://www.biodiversitylibrary.org/item/103835#page/135/mode/1up) of TL-2 Suppl.
+> [!cite] BHL link: this entry starts at [page 125](https://www.biodiversitylibrary.org/page/33260113) of TL-2 Suppl.
 VI.
 > Supporting pages: [[Abbreviations|abbreviations]], [[Layout key|layout key]].

 ### Author

-Ducellier, François Charles (1866-1940), Swiss physician and botanist, born at Carouge, Genève, 17 Jun 1866, studied first medicine in Genève, later in Paris (1887-1893), returned to Genève and practised there, retired from his practise during WW I and devoted himself from that time to the study of Desmidiaceae, died 24 Feb 1940 at Genève. (*F. Ducell.*).
+Ducellier, François Charles (1866-1940), Swiss physician and botanist, born at Carouge, Genève, 17 Jun 1866, studied first medicine in Genève, later in Paris (1887-1893), returned to Genève and practised there, retired from his practise during WW I and devoted himself from that time to the study of Desmidiaceae, died 24 Feb 1940 at Genève.
+**Abbreviated name**: *F. Ducell.*

 #### Herbarium and types